LonelyPrincess/reactnd-project-myreads/README.md

     ├── test # Code for unit testing is wrapped into this folder
 ```

-## Important
+## Aspects to consider

-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+### Project status
+This project is still **under development**, meaning some of the features may not work as expected.
+Missing features and bug fixes will be eventually commited to this repository.

+### Available search terms
+The provided API that serves as a backend for this application does only support a fixed set of search terms.
+The search page will _not_ return any results for any query that doesn't match any of the search terms specified [here](SEARCH_TERMS.md).